yuejiahz/restaurant-page/README.md

 # restaurant-page
 A japanese restaurant landing page with description, menu and contact details.
-Serves awesome japanese food!